jsuarezruiz/xamarin-forms-goodlooking-UI/README.md

 *Work in progress*.
 Contributions are always welcome!

-*Would you like to see a [list](https://gist.github.com/davidortinau/5c9129e2bfaabafcb58df07325cb4a90) of published applications made with Xamarin.Forms?*.
-Thank you [David Ortinau](https://twitter.com/davidortinau) for the list!
+*Would you like to see a [list](https://gist.github.com/davidortinau/5c9129e2bfaabafcb58df07325cb4a90) of published applications made with Xamarin.Forms?* Thank you [David Ortinau](https://twitter.com/davidortinau) for the list!

 ## [Tailwind Traders](https://github.com/Microsoft/TailwindTraders-Mobile)

- A fictitious retail company showcasing the future of intelligent monbile application experiences.
+ A fictitious retail company showcasing the future of intelligent mobile application experiences.

 <img src="images/tailwindtraders.png" Width="800" />